Version 0.2.6 (beta)

 See the example notebook to see the Actflow Toolbox in action

-We provide 30 subjects' data from the Human Connectome Project for trying out the toolbox
+We provide 30 subjects' data from the Human Connectome Project for trying out the toolbox.

-Activity flow mapping has two basic steps:
+Activity flow modeling has two basic steps:

 1) Activity flow modeling: Simulating the flow (movement) of activity between neural populations, using empirical data to estimate activity levels and routes of flow (connectivity).
 This is done by running the standard "propagation rule" and "activation rule" steps used in most neural network simulations (see Ito et al. (2020)).
 In the standard approach each neural population's activity level is predicted based on the flow from every other recorded neural population (from Cole et al. (2016)):